-SME needs SME providers SME users Information on cybersecurity landscape Would like to know more about innovative solutions developed by research community; about potential of participating in EU-funded cybersecurity activities Would like to know more about cybersecurity and privacy in general; is interested in existing free solutions or consultations; lacks all types of information on cybersecurity tools, cyber insurance, etc.; prefers information to be easily presented, not very technical Registration Fast and simple, respecting GDPR principles Fast, simple, not very technical questions Cybersecurity services to be offered in the Marketplace/ end- user club Chance to get innovative, new solutions that are not yet widely used elsewhere; possibility to incorporate offered solutions in its own products/services Simple and easy-to-use solutions that do not require much of a priori knowledge Level of engagement with cyberwatching.eu Depends on services offered by the cyberwatching.eu - if these are beneficial for their business, SME providers are ready to engage (participate in the events, webinars, etc.) Interested in engaging but cannot fully commit to participate very actively - cybersecurity is not the core interest of business Visibility Would benefit from additional visibility, would like to be presented as cybersecurity solution providers, offering innovative solutions, leading the European cybersecurity market, and as providers complying with the European privacy requirements and consumers' needs.
-Would benefit from the additional visibility: would like to be presented as company ensuring at least minimal cybersecurity and privacy standards related to its services.
-Networking Would benefit from networking with other providers or even research community; is interested in getting involved to EU cybersecurity R&D&I activities; interested in events targeting the end-user, of cybersecurity solutions, including consultants who could give some advice specific for their own business, promotion of their products Pricing Is ready to consider paying registration fee amounts (e.g. up to EUR 2.000 per year) in exchange of networking and visibility services that can contribute to their marketing strategies.
-Is not always eager to pay: depends on the quality and need of products/services provided; some companies tend to prefer free downloadable solutions, or even tend to believe there is no need to pay for cybersecurity Is ready to pay small registration fee (e.g. up to EUR 2.000 per year) to receive information that can help them become recipients of EU funding for R&D initiatives.
+SME needs SME providers SME users Information on cybersecurity landscape Would like to know more about innovative solutions developed by research community; about potential of participating in EUfunded cybersecurity activities Would like to know more about cybersecurity and privacy in general; is interested in existing free solutions or consultations; lacks all types of information on cybersecurity tools, cyber insurance, etc.; prefers information to be easily presented, not very technical Registration Fast and simple, respecting GDPR principles Fast, simple, not very technical questions Cybersecurity services to be offered in the Marketplace/ end-user club Chance to get innovative, new solutions that are not yet widely used elsewhere; possibility to incorporate offered solutions in its own products/services Simple and easy-to-use solutions that do not require much of a priori knowledge Level of engagement with cyberwatching.eu Depends on services offered by the cyberwatching.eu - if these are beneficial for their business, SME providers are ready to engage (participate in the events, webinars, etc.) Interested in engaging but cannot fully commit to participate very actively - cybersecurity is not the core interest of business Visibility Would benefit from additional visibility, would like to be presented as cybersecurity solution providers, offering innovative solutions, leading the European cybersecurity market, and as providers complying with the European privacy requirements and consumers' Would benefit from the additional visibility: would like to be presented as company ensuring at least minimal cybersecurity and privacy standards related to its services.

+needs.
+Networking Would benefit from networking with other providers or even research community; is interested in getting involved to EU cybersecurity R&D&I activities; interested in events targeting the end-user, promotion of their products Is interested in meeting providers of cybersecurity solutions, including consultants who could give some advice specific for their own business, Pricing Is ready to consider paying registration fee amounts (e.g. up to EUR 2.000 per year) in exchange of networking and visibility services that can contribute to their marketing strategies.
+Is ready to pay small registration fee (e.g. up to EUR 2.000 per year) to receive information that can help them become recipients of EU funding for R&D initiatives.
 Having information about R&D projects results that could be used to develop their own products is not perceived as a need and there is little readiness to pay for such service.
+Is not always eager to pay: depends on the quality and need of products/services provided; some companies tend to prefer free downloadable solutions, or even tend to believe there is no need to pay for cybersecurity cyberwatching.eu Marketplace and SME end-user club have been developed keeping in mind this early analysis of the SME needs, and taking into consideration different needs, coming from different types of SMEs.